30040482/The-Peralta-Project/README.md

 	The Bias and Risk Mitigation Department
-		Student Ethics and Communication Supervisor: Student Trustees.
+		Student Ethics and Communication Supervisor:
-		Board Ethics and Communication Supervisor: Executive Director of Marketing and Communication, Mark Johnson.
+		Board Ethics and Communication Supervisor:

 	The Implementation and Application Department